gururaj-s/randrowswap/README.md

 **Authors**: Gururaj Saileshwar (Georgia Tech), Bolin Wang (UBC), Moin Qureshi (Georgia Tech), and Prashant Nair (UBC)

 ## Dependencies
 * **Software**: Perl (for scripts to run experiments and collate results) and gcc (tested to compile successfully with versions: 4.8.5, 6.4.0, 8.4.0).
 * **Hardware**: For running all the benchmarks, a CPU with lots of memory (128GB+) and cores (64+).
-* **Traces**: Our traces (~10GB) for this simulator are available at this [link](https://www.dropbox.com/s/a6cdraqac79fg53/rrs_benchmarks.tar?dl=0).
-We generate them using an Intel Pintool (version 2.12), similar to this [link](https://github.com/jingpu/pintools/blob/master/source/tools/SimpleExamples/pinatrace.cpp), although traces extracted in the format mentioned below by any methodology (any Pin version) would be supported.
+* **Traces**: Our simulator requires traces of memory-accesses for benchmarks (filtered through a L1 and L2 cache).
+We generate these traces using an Intel Pintool (version 2.12), similar to this [pin-tool](https://github.com/jingpu/pintools/blob/master/source/tools/SimpleExamples/pinatrace.cpp).
+However, traces extracted in the format described at the end of the README by any methodology (e.g., any Pin version) would be supported.

 ## Compiling and Executing RRS and BASELINE